 cat n8n_data_2025-09-16.tgz | docker run --rm -i -v n8n_data:/data alpine tar xzf - -C /

 Store backups off the server.
-Test both dump and restore periodically.
+Test restores periodically.

 Upgrade n8n safely